thewolf-oz/ha-rapt-package/README.md

 # Disclaimer
 This is an unofficial integration of KegLand RAPT API for Home Assistant, the developer and the contributors are not, in any way, affiliated to KegLand.
 "RAPT" and "KegLand" are trademarks of Kegland Distribution PTY LTD

+# Disclaimer 2
+This is a rushed, "just get it in there" package.
+I know it doesn't meet best standards for keeping credentials in the Secrets File and I'm working on that separately

 # Install manually:
 1. Create entries in your secrets.yaml file with the IDs of your RAPT.
 If you decide to use different secret names, you'll need to adjust the package.
 If you have more than one of any item, create the appropriate entry, incrementing the id#
     rapt_api_hydrometer_id1: <enter Hydrometer ID here>